-Within NRPA Connect there is an open discussion group for Academic Accreditation.
-This group is open to anyone interested in accreditation, pursuing accreditation, and for those already accredited.
-Use the group as an accreditation tool to:
+NRPA Connect includes an open discussion group for Academic Accreditation.
+The group is open to anyone interested in accreditation, pursuing accreditation, and for those already accredited.
+Use the group as a tool:

-- share accreditation documents (plan, policies, procedures, etc…),
+- Share accreditation documents or request examples (plan, policies, procedures, etc.),

-- network with other agencies going through the process and
+- Network with other agencies going through the process

 Do you have a question/comment or would you like to provide feedback regarding the COAPRT accreditation process?
 Please submit your question or comment via the online form and someone will be in contact with you.